pezhao-rh/github-rag-assistant/README.md

 **What is RAG?** RAG enhances LLMs by retrieving relevant information from an external knowledge base to ground its responses, making them more accurate and up-to-date.

+## Features
+- Chat assistant with memory and knowledge of provided repository
+- Sources tab to view referenced files
+- Detailed directory tree visualization

 ## See it in action

 ![demo](./images/source-demo.png)